Leadership for 21st Century Schools

-The program is a major initiative of the university's Connie L. Lurie College of Education.
-Dean Elaine Chin recruited Dr. Arnold Danzig, a nationally recognized researcher and program director, to lead the initiative and assembled a team of top scholars and researchers.
+The program is a major initiative of the university's Connie L. Lurie College of Education. and directed by Dr. Arnold Danzig, a nationally recognized educational researcher.
+The Ed.D. program has assembled a team of top scholars and researchers to participate in the doctoral program.

 These tenured and tenure-track faculty are passionate leaders who share a desire to teach, learn from and engage with accomplished candidates.

-Rebeca Burciaga is an Assistant Professor in the Department of Educational Leadership in the Connie L. Lurie College of Education.
-Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, including/specifically Latino students.
+Rebeca Burciaga is an Associate Professor in the Department of Educational Leadership in the Connie L. Lurie College of Education.
+Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically with respect to Latina/o communities.
 Her research in schools and communities spans over 20 years and includes mixed-methods research on pathways from preschool to the professoriate, the experiences of students who leave high school before graduation, and the ways in which geographic regions structure inequalities.
-She specializes the study of qualitative research methodologies including testimonio and ethnography.
+She specializes in the study of qualitative research methodologies including testimonio and ethnography.
 Her current research and teaching is focused on cultivating asset-based mindsets in teachers and administrators that work with youth of color.
 Dr. Burciaga has an undergraduate degree from the University of California at Santa Cruz, a master's degree from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of California at Los Angeles.
 Her research has been supported and recognized by the Spencer Foundation, the Ford Foundation, the National Institute of Health, and the American Association of University Women.
-Her most recent scholarship can be found in Equity & Excellence in Education and the Association of Mexican American Educators Journal.
+Her most recent scholarship can be found in Educational Administration Quarterly, Equity & Excellence in Education, and the Association of Mexican American Educators Journal.

 Arnold Danzig is professor and founding director of the Ed.D. program in Educational Leadership in the Connie L. Lurie College of Education at San José State University.
 Prior to that he served as professor and associate director, School of Public Affairs/College of Public Programs at Arizona State University.
 In 2009-2010, he served as Professor and Director of the Division of Advanced Studies in Policy, Leadership, and Curriculum and Professor of Education Leadership and Policy Studies in the Mary Lou Fulton Institute and Graduate School of Education.
 He has served as Associate Dean and Director of the D.E.L.T.A.
 Doctoral Program in Educational Leadership.
 His research offers a humanistic vision of leadership for schools and democratic institutions, with deep and practical commitment to the betterment of individual and institutional lives.
 He has extensive international experience related to globalization and education policy, and has led groups for international study in Europe, Mexico, and South America.
 He has published numerous books and articles on educational leadership and education policy including Learner-Centered Leadership: Research, Policy, and Practice (2007), and School Leadership Internship (3rd edition, 2012).
 His newest book (edited with Liz Hollingworth) is Research in Learning and Teaching in Educational Leadership (2014), a volume in the University Council for Educational Administration Leadership Series.
 He is also an author and editor of the American Educational Research Association's Journal Review of Research in Education, which released the 2012 volume "Education, Democracy, and the Public Good, "and the forthcoming 2014 volume titled "Language Policy, Diversity, and Politics in Education."
 His published articles on educational leadership and school administration, professional development, and school-to-work transition, have appeared in multiple journals including International Studies in Educational Administration, Education Policy, Journal of Educational Administration, Educational Leadership and Administration, Journal of Educational and Psychological Consultation.